-Global Managing Director, Oceans
+Global Ambassador, Oceans

-Maria Damanaki is the Global Managing Director for Oceans at The Nature Conservancy.
+Maria Damanaki is the Global Ambassador for Oceans at The Nature Conservancy.
 She leads a global team focused on transforming how the world manages its oceans, including sustainable fisheries management, large-scale protection and restoration of coral reefs and other ecosystems, coastal resilience and a first-of-its-kind mapping and quantification of the full value of the world’s oceans to people.

 She believes that the only path to lasting, tangible results for a sustainable blue economy is collaboration across public, private and civil sectors—at both global and local levels—while always respecting the needs of both nature and people.

 With over 30 years of public service in Europe, Maria most recently served for four years as European Union Commissioner for Maritime Affairs and Fisheries.
 Under her leadership, the Commission was able to bring fish populations back to healthier levels—from as few as five sustainable stocks in 2010 to up to 27 today.
 In just the next five years, the continuation of her fisheries policy efforts could lead to 15 million more tons of fish in the sea, 30 percent more jobs and the equivalent of over US $2 billion in additional revenue.
 She also introduced and implemented the Blue Growth agenda for Seas and Oceans in Europe, which aimed to create 1.6 million new jobs and the equivalent of US $750 billion in revenue by 2020 in sectors such as coastal tourism, ocean energy, and marine biotechnology.
 In addition, she established legislation to create a common framework for Marine Spatial Planning to map and better manage maritime activities across EU countries.